Ask Us Anything About… Bedwetting in Children

 It may be a scenario familiar to many parents: They walk in to wake their child up in the morning, only to find wet pajamas, sheets and mattress.
 The child, who has been toilet trained for a couple of years, has wet the bed.
 Why did this happen?
 Is this something to be concerned with?
 Is there something the parents can do to help the child?View full transcript of video

 Description – The video begins inside the Penn State Milton S. Hershey Medical Center facility within a hallway area.
 Three individuals are standing together looking at he camera.
-From left to right is, Karen Thompson, nurse practitioner in pediatric urology, Penn State Children’s Hospital, Dr. Amy Burns, pediatric urologist, Penn State Children™s Hospital and Scott Gilbert.
+From left to right is, Karen Thompson, nurse practitioner in pediatric urology, Penn State Health Children’s Hospital, Dr. Amy Burns, pediatric urologist, Penn State Children™s Hospital and Scott Gilbert.

 Scott Gilbert – From Penn State Health, welcome to Ask Us Anything About Bedwetting in Children.
 I’m Scott Gilbert.
 It’s a scenario familiar to many parents.
 They may walk into their child’s room in the morning and find wet pajamas, sheets, and a mattress.
 And they may find themselves wondering why did it happen, especially when the child’s been toilet trained for a couple years.
 We’ll answer that question and talk about how parents can support their children in that situation as we talk here with Dr. Amy Burns.
 She’s a pediatric urologist.
 Dr. Burns, thanks for being here today.